aryelgois/yasql/README.md

 ## composite

-A list of strings defining Multiple-Column Indexes.
+A sequence of strings defining Multiple-Column Indexes.
 The format is:

 `KEYWORD table column1 column2 ...`